notzree/notzree/README.md

 ***
 I'm studying Systems Design Engineering at the University of Waterloo.
 I'm interested in software, entrepreneurship, and VC money.

 My most recent completed internship was at Jitto.
-I was one of 3 software engineers building their suite of web tools to deconstruct the death grip Loblaws and a few other companies have on the Canadian product market.
+I was one of 3 software engineers building 3PL & more for North American grocery suppliers
 - Did AWS (RDS, Lambda, Cloudformation)
 - Did React
 - Did Node.js